Division of labour: William Petty

-Sir William Petty was the first modern writer to take note of the division of labour, showing its has worth in existence and usefulness in Dutch shipyards.
+Sir William Petty was the first modern writer to take note of the division of labour, showing its worth in existence and usefulness in Dutch shipyards.
 Classically, the workers in a shipyard would build ships as units, finishing one before starting another.
-But the Dutch had it organised with several teams each doing the same tasks for successive ships.
+But the Dutch had it organised with several teams, each doing the same tasks for successive ships.
 People with a particular task to do must have discovered new methods that were only later observed and justified by writers on political economy.

 Petty also applied the principle to his survey of Ireland.
-His breakthrough was to divide up the work so that large parts of it could be done by people with no extensive training.
+His breakthrough was to divide the work so that people could do large parts with no extensive training.